 Meeting Safety Statement

-Last Updated on 25 August 2023
+Last Updated on 1 November 2023

-Tradition Five states: Each group has but one primary purpose — to carry its message to the Sex and Love Addict who still suffers.
+to carry its message to the Sex and Love Addict who still suffers.

 Any person seeking help with a sex and love addiction is welcome at this group.
 No SLAA entity determines an individual’s membership in Sex and Love Addicts Anonymous.
 It is this group’s conscience that if any person endangers another individual or disrupts the group’s efforts to carry SLAA’s message, the group may ask that person to leave the meeting.

 The short form of Tradition One states: “Our common welfare should come first; personal recovery depends upon SLAA unity.”
-Recognising the importance of group unity, our group strives to create a safe meeting environment in which addicts can focus on achieving sobriety and recovery.
+Recognizing the importance of group unity, our group strives to create a safe meeting environment in which addicts can focus on achieving sobriety and recovery.

 • Safety is a topic within SLAA that groups and members can address.
 Developing workable solutions to help keep meetings safe can be based on the principles of SLAA.
-In discussions about safety, keep the focus on our primary purpose, our common welfare, and placing principles before personalities.

 • Predatory behaviours and unwanted sexual or emotional advances are in conflict with carrying the SLAA message of recovery and with SLAA principles.